yv-sb-repo-tests/saranshaga/content/posts/i-took-a-quantic-leap.md

 ### Academics

-Gone are the days of the traditional environment, where you've to wake up at 6 AM, travel miles to grab the first rows of the lecture theatre so that you can understand what the professor is trying to explain.
-I also took some of the online courses where there are 200+ students and more than half are sleeping and have their camera turned off.

 Quantic's innovative approach to teaching is very interactive.
 It's like playing an online game- you can't go to the next module (level) unless you pass the previous level.
 The bite-sized learning modules made it so much easier for busy professionals to learn wherever they are in the world.
 I even took some of the quizzes while I was waiting at the airport's baggage carousel!

 *Tip: Look out for [\#WhereDoYouQuantic](https://twitter.com/search?q=%23WhereDoYouQuantic&src=typed_query) on social media to see where Quantic students are learning from!*

-I was blown away by the interesting projects, some of which were to be done with a group as a part of the curriculum.
-The best thing about it was that you don't need to write 100's of pages and then wait till eternity for evaluation.
-Instead, Quantic used an innovative video-based, no 'death by powerpoints' approach.
+I was blown away by the interesting projects, some of which were to be done in a group.
+The best thing was that you don't need to write 100's of pages and then wait till eternity for evaluation.
+Quantic uses an innovative video-based, no 'death by powerpoints' approach.
 Create a few talking points, record a video and send it for evaluation.
 For modules like Accounting and Finance, a spreadsheet was to be submitted.
-This was such a simple yet effective solution, and I loved doing my accounting project- a subject that I dread in the past.
+This is such a simple yet effective solution, and I enjoyed doing my accounting project- a subject that I dread in the past.

+Gone are the days where you've to wake up at 6 AM, travel miles to grab the first rows of the lecture theatre so that you can understand what the professor is trying to explain.
+I also took some of the online courses where there are 200+ students and more than half are sleeping and have their camera turned off.

 ### Student Engagement & Extra-Curricular